amanda-ni/CarND-Behavioral-Cloning-P3/writeup_template.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would generalize the driving to be able to extend to a variety of situations.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

 After the collection process, I had 24k number of data points from the original "sample" collection, and additional 44k samples from my own collection.
 I then preprocessed this data by mean-shifting and variance normalizing the image.

 I finally randomly shuffled the data set and put 20% of the data into a validation set, while training on the remaining 80% of the data.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.